I was confronted with style trouble in high school on the day my punk friends discovered my record collection.

 My own style has again left the mainstream, at least for this decade.
 I’ve learned the benefits to adapting in everything from buying a car, to home remodeling, to the work I do in graphics.
 Style is still big big business for kids and grown-ups alike.
 What does it mean, anyway?

 By age nine my daughter was getting quizzed on her “style” in tween books and web sites.
 Are you a Brainiac?
 Supergirl?
 Tomboy or Girlie-girl?
 Fitting into some imaginary grouping may make her school with 1000+ kids seem more manageable, and I knew the drill at supersized public schools.
 When my little girl asked what style I thought was hers, I tended to say a little of this, a little of that.
 Remembering my Eagles album I wondered, should I encourage her to conform her style just to fit in?

 Some of us grown-ups ask ourselves the same thing. iPhone or Galaxy?
 Chunky highlights, hombre or natural?
 Love this granite counter-top, but granite is so over now and we need to think resale value.
 Can I put natural grain in a modern kitchen?
 Use a traditional font in this trendy layout?

 In trying to attract people, be it new friends or clients, we often adapt.
 We’re lucky when inserting a bit of our personal taste is attractive to the folks we want.
 But we keep the quirkiness to a minimum (pink striped pants to see Echo and the Bunnymen is coming to mind) when we are the “new kid” and want to keep shock value to a minimum.
 A nod to a current trend or two, we are resigned to think, is often advisable.

 I’m fine with being derivative in my work, merging status quo popular styles with a small dash of personal quirkiness for standout value.
-Since the Big Bang it’s all been derivative, anyway.
+Since the Big Bang it’s all been a remix, anyway.